andrewkimjoseph/pax/TERMS_OF_SERVICE.md

 - Platform integrates with third-party services for authentication, analytics, and functionality
 - Third-party services have their own privacy policies and terms
 - Users are encouraged to review third-party terms and policies

+### 8.4 Microsoft Clarity and Advertising
+We partner with Microsoft Clarity and Microsoft Advertising to capture how you use and interact with our platform through behavioral metrics, heatmaps, and session replay to improve and market our products/services.
+Platform usage data is captured using first and third-party cookies and other tracking technologies to determine the popularity of products/services and online activity.
+Additionally, we use this information for platform optimization, fraud/security purposes, and advertising.
+For more information about how Microsoft collects and uses your data, visit the Microsoft Privacy Statement.

 ## 9. Platform Availability and Modifications